THE DOVER WAR MEMORIAL PROJECT

 Johncock, F. M.

 Florence Minnie Johncock, 24919, was in the Queen Mary's Army Auxiliary Corps.
-She was 23 when she died of pneumonia from influenza on 5th November 1918 at the military hospital, Colchester.
+She was 23 when she died of pneumonia from influenza on 5 November 1918 at the military hospital Colchester (Essex County Hospital on burial record)

-Her body was brought home by rail, and the night before her funeral a service was held at St Bartholomew's Church.
-She was buried at Charlton cemetery on 14th November, 1H 16, and had a military funeral, with pall bearers from the Connaught Rangers, and representatives of the QMAAC from several units.
+Her body was brought home by rail and the night before her funeral a service was held at St Bartholomew's Church.
+She was buried on 14 November at Charlton Cemetery, 1H 16, and had a military funeral with pall bearers from the Connaught Rangers and representatives of the QMAAC from several units

-She was the daughter of John Henry and Clara Johncock, of 6 Odo Road, Dover, formerly 27 Tower Hamlets Road.
-Among the floral tributes was one from "her broken-hearted father and mother", another from her sisters Rosie, Hazel, and Winnie, and one from her brother Godfrey, with the BEF in France.
-Her old schoolmates Cissie, Clara, and Ettie Pollard also sent flowers.
+She was the daughter of John Henry Johncock and his wife Clara, née Little, of 6 Odo Road, Dover, formerly 27 Tower Hamlets Road.
+Among the floral tributes was one from "her broken-hearted father and mother" another from her sisters Rosie, Hazel, and Winnie, and one from her brother Godfrey, with the BEF in France.
+Her old schoolmates Cissie, Clara, and Ettie Pollard also sent flowers

 F MJohncock's headstone, by Simon Chambers Her headstone has fallen over.
 It reads: